First Choice (group): Legacy and re-union

-The group was influential to early house and techno music, because of sampling by many artists, including Todd Terry and The Jungle Brothers, mostly from First Choice's 1977 track, "Let No Man Put Asunder".
-That track was also covered by Mary J. Blige on her 1999 album, Mary.
+The group was influential to early house and techno music, because of sampling by many artists, including Todd Terry and the Jungle Brothers, mostly from First Choice's 1977 track, "Let No Man Put Asunder".
+The track was also covered by Mary J. Blige on her 1999 album, Mary.

-On August 6, 2014, First Choice performed a reunion concert at East River Bandshell, New York City, with original members: Rochelle Fleming, Annette Guest, Wardell Piper and Ursula Herring.
+On August 6, 2014, First Choice performed a reunion concert at East River Bandshell, New York City, with original members Rochelle Fleming, Annette Guest, Wardell Piper and Ursula Herring.
 The concert featured many of the group's ex-label mates from Salsoul Records.
 The group is still performing, but without Rochelle Fleming.
+Annette Guest and Ursula Herring, along with Andre Jackson, are currently performing as The First Choice.

-In 2019, rapper J. Cole sampled their song "Wake Up to Me" in his song "Middle Child."
+In 2019, rapper J. Cole sampled their song "Wake Up to Me" in his song "Middle Child".